Alicepinch/stay-in-st-tropez/TESTING.md

   - A user is able to view a selection of different Restaurants when clicking on the 'Restaurants' CTA in the Explore section of the website.
 They will also be able to view our Top recommendation Restaurant in the section below.

 As a user I would like to explore the different Beaches I can visit.
- - A user is able to access the explore section via the Navigation or scrolling down the page where they can select the Beaches CTA which will display different markers of beaches to visit with the Address and a booking phone number.
+ - A user is able to access the 'Explore' section via the Navigation or scrolling down the page where they can select the Beaches CTA which will display different markers of beaches to visit with the address and a booking phone number.

 As a user I would like to explore the different Vineyards I can visit.
- - A user is able to access the 'Explore' section via the Navigation or scrolling down the page where they can select the Vineyards CTA which will display different markers of beaches to visit with the Address and a booking phone number.
+ - A user is able to access the 'Explore' section via the navigation or scrolling down the page where they can select the Vineyards CTA which will display different markers of beaches to visit with the address and a booking phone number.

 As a user I would like to explore the different Hotels I can stay if I visit.
- - A user is able to access the explore section via the Navigation or scrolling down the page where they can select the Hotels CTA which will display different markers of beaches to visit with the Address and a booking phone number.
+ - A user is able to access the explore section via the navigation or scrolling down the page where they can select the Hotels CTA which will display different markers of hotels to visit with the Address and a booking phone number.

 As a user I would like to be able to get in contact in case of further questions/information.
  - A user can either access the Contact form from the link in the navigation or from scrolling down the page.
-There is also a anchor link within the 'Explore' section which will take the user to the contact form.
+There is also an anchor link within the 'Explore' section which will take the user to the contact form.

 As a user I would like to get a vibe of the area and gain some basic background information.
  - The image slideshow at the top of the webpage will give the user some visuals of what St Tropez looks like, the colour scheme used throughout tries to capture this as well.
 The user can also view the video in the About section and gain some information from the introduction text.